swcarpentry/DEPRECATED-boot-camps/day2-afternoon.rst

 	        sort -k 2 -n $datafile
 	    done

--So starting to get a bit unwieldy so save this in a text editor as a .sh file and run in bash.
+- To make as a bash script save commands in a text editor as a .sh file and run in bash.

 	bash sorting_abundances.sh